 SURGICAL FEMALE GENITAL SCAR REVISION

-- Keloids (larger than hypertrophic scars, can be uncomfortable or itchy or wrinkled)
+• Keloids scar can be larger than hypertrophic scars, and uncomfortable or itchy, or wrinkled

-- Contracture skin scars restrict motion, and is caused from the skins underlying tissues fusing together during the healing process
+• Contracture skin scar restricts the organ motion and is formed when the underlying skin tissues fuse together during the healing process

 Determining the type of scar is an essential step in qualifying a patient to the appropriate surgical technique.
 There is not a single surgical intervention that can be applied to all types of scars for revision.
 The most demanding scar revision in female genitalia is a fusion between the labia majora (the hairy labia), intralabial crease (the groove between the hairy and without hairs labia), and the labia minora (the thin labia).